trafiklab/trafiklab.se/content/api/netex-datasets/netex-regional/_index.md

 well as additional data which can't be represented in GTFS.

 ## What does this dataset contain?
 This dataset contains high quality detailed data, both static and real-time, in the NeTEx format.
 Each dataset contains data for a specific region or operator.

 ### Data format
 The data is in the NeTEx (**Ne**twork and **T**imetable **Ex**change) format.
 This is a format in which all European operators have to publish their data.
 The data is aimed at both operator-to-traveller communication and internal communication between different organizations.
 Samtrafiken follows [the Nordic NeTEx Profile, which is documented by Entur](https://enturas.atlassian.net/wiki/spaces/PUBLIC/pages/728891481/Nordic+NeTEx+Profile).

-For more technical information about Stops data, please visit [Samtrafiken Open Data - NeTEx](https://samtrafiken.atlassian.net/wiki/spaces/SamtrafikenOpenData/pages/989233182/Samtrafiken+NeTEx+export).
+For more technical information about the NeTEx dataset that is provided on Trafiklab, please visit [Samtrafiken Open Data - NeTEx](https://samtrafiken.atlassian.net/wiki/spaces/SamtrafikenOpenData/pages/989233182/Samtrafiken+NeTEx+export).

-### How often is this dataset updated?
+### Updates
 The static data in this dataset is updated on a daily basis, typically between 03:00 and 07:00.

-### Which operators are covered by this dataset?
+### Operators covered by this dataset
 {{% include "/headless/stip-data-availability.md" %}}

-### How often does the data format changes?
-Do breaking changes happen?
+### Breaking changes
 This dataset has the **stable** status.
 This means that the fields can be added without prior warning, but when changes to existing fields are made, you will get three months to update your implementations.

 ## Static data
 The static NeTEx Regional dataset contains files describing all planned public transport data, with more technical details compared to the GTFS Regional feeds.